tikv/rfcs/text/0095-add-latest-cf.md

 Take TiDB as an example, it can add a new storage format at table level.
 Perhaps even add a new DDL job for table to changing the storage format.
 In the new format, latest cf is always updated.
 And only trigger TiKV to use latest cf when the target table is fully upgraded to the new format.

+As a new cf is added, it needs to be also included in the raft snapshot between replicas.

 ### Why use a new cf?

 If the latest keys are written to write cf instead, then it will break compatibility.
 It also makes range scan less efficient as more version need to be scanned and skipped.